Sofi Overton Biography and Wikipedia

 The young and talented inventor, Sofi, is currently focusing on her career as well as her education.
 There is no known information about her education status.
 This information will be updated as soon as it has been made available.

 Sofi Overton Shark Tank and Wise Pocket Products

 It’s not every day you see a teenager on ABC’s “Shark Tank.”

 “I always love to see a #kidtrepreneur in the tank,” Shark Barbara Corcoran live-tweeted during Sunday’s episode.
 “It’s an advantage to start your business when you’re young.
 You have nothing to lose and nowhere to go but up.”

 Corcoran was referring to 13-year-old Sofi Overton, who pitched her “sock with pockets” company, Wise Pocket Products, to the investors.

 “I created a sock for kids, made by this kid, to make life easier for whatever we’re doing,” Overton told the Sharks.
 Wise Pocket makes leggings and socks with pockets to hold phones and other devices, and with each purchase, a pair of socks is donated to children’s shelters across the country.

 “I got into this business when I was 11,” said Overton, who told the investors she’d been watching “Shark Tank” since she was 6.

 “My cousin put her phone in her boot.
-I tried to, and it was really uncomfortable.
-I asked around my school to see if other kids had this problem, and they did, so I came up with my prototype,” she said.
+She tried to, and it was really uncomfortable.
+She asked around my school to see if other kids had this problem, and they did, so I came up with my prototype,” she said.
 “I cut off the top of another sock and stuck it inside the sock.
 And I sowed it up the sides.”

 But Overton, who lives in Bentonville, Arkansas, really impressed the Sharks when she explained how she funds her business.